binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 &nbsp;

-Logging configuration should not be in the application startup file.
-It should be in the configuration files.
+Your logging configuration should not be in the application startup file, it should be in the configuration files.
 This is discussed further under the ["Store Configuration in Configuration files"](#web-applications-countermeasures-management-of-application-secrets-store-configuration) section.

 Notice the syslog transport in the configuration below starting on line 39.